camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/amazon-sqs.md

 To configure the SQS inbound Connector and receive messages from your SQS Queue, follow these steps:

-1. Choose an applicable authentication type from the `Authentication` dropdown.
-Learn more about authentication types in the related [appendix entry](#aws-authentication-types).
+1. Choose an applicable authentication type from the **Authentication** dropdown.
+Learn more about authentication types in the related [appendix entry](#aws-authentication-types-1).
 2. Set the relevant IAM key and secret pair in the **Authentication** section.
 For example, `{{secrets.MY_AWS_ACCESS_KEY}}`.
 The value can be plain text, but this is not recommended due to security concerns.
 3. In the **Queue Properties** section, set the URL of your SQS Queue and its region.
 4. In the **Message polling properties** section, set the polling wait time.
 This is the duration (in seconds) for which the call waits for a message to arrive in the queue before returning.
-Refer to the [official documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short-and-long-polling.html) for more details.
+Refer to the [Amazon documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short-and-long-polling.html) for more details.
 5. (Optional) In the **Use next attribute names for activation condition** section, set an array of **Attribute names** or **Message attribute name** (e.g., `["attributeName1", "attributeName2"]`) to receive messages from the queue with specific metadata.
 Alternatively, you can leave it empty to get results with all available attributes.
 Learn more about message metadata [here](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-metadata.html).
 6. (Optional) Configure the **Activation Condition**.
 For example, if an external message has the body `{"messageId": 1, "body": "Hi team", "messageAttributes":{"key":{"stringValue":"value"}}...}`, the **Activation Condition** value might look like `=(messageAttributes.key.stringValue="value")`.
 Leave this field empty to receive all messages every time.
 7. Set **Variable mapping**.
 For example, to get only the message body, you can set `{resultBody: body}` in the **Result expression**.
 Learn more about **Variable mapping** [here](../use-connectors/index.md).